The New Woody Woodpecker Show: Broadcast

-The New Woody Woodpecker Show aired on Fox Kids from May 8, 1999, through July 27, 2002.
+The New Woody Woodpecker Show aired on Fox Kids from May 8, 1999, through December 23, 2000.
 The show also aired on YTV in Canada and Cartoon Network in Australia and Latin America.
 It also aired on CBBC and later on CITV in the UK.

 Home media

 Three DVDs were released in region 2, which were previously released on VHS.
 20 DVDs containing episodes from the Latin Spanish dub of the show was also released throughout mid-to-late 2005.
 As of February 2018, the first 13 episodes can be viewed on Hulu and Yahoo!
 View.
 Previously, all 53 episodes were available for streaming on Netflix and the full series had been part of the NBCUniversal streaming service on Peacock, from its launch on July 15, 2020 to 2024, in high-definition (albeit with some of the intro cut off for Episode 7, older captions for season 3 than seasons 1 and 2, and the first three episodes of season 2 thrown into the season 1 order on Peacock).
-The entire series is also officially on YouTube.
+The show was added to Tubi in 2026.
+The entire series is also available on YouTube.